DenkMybu/HSCPTreeAnalyzer/README.md

 This library needs to be loaded in root macros.

 ## Usage
+ - Write down HSCP preselections in cfg/HSCPpreSelections.csv
+ - In python directory, run
+ > python3 CreateSelector.py
+ It will create file HSCPSelector (.h and .C) in macros
+ - In macros directory, run
-> root -l -b -q macro.cc
+ > time root -l -b -q macro.cc
+ You can change the input files and the number of workers in macro.cc

 ## To-do for Eric:
  - [x] remove useless TTreeReader Value/Array (tests seems that it does not improve the execution time)